Tiny World Tours take you deeper...

 Through unique experiences in the U.S. and around the world, Tiny World Tours brings people together in meaningful ways to help shrink our planet.
 We open doors to an inside track of special people, places, opportunities and transformative ideas.
 You step through.

-On every trip you’ll meet fascinating people such as architects, artists, archeologists, balladeers, Bedouins, beer makers, Buddhists, cheesemakers, chefs like Steve Couch, choreographers, curators, elephant mahouts, fashion designers, filmmakers, folk artists, foragers, furniture makers, game designers, geographers-at-large like Eames Demetrios, holographers, librarians, linguists, mariachis, mayors, monks, musicians, naturalists, neurosurgeons, novelists, polymaths like Doug Fitch, restauranteurs, scientists, shaman, Sherpas, storytellers, ship captains, teachers, textile makers, thespians, Tibetan Lamas, truck decorators, urban planners, zine publishers and more…
+On every trip you’ll meet fascinating people such as architects, artists, archeologists, balladeers, Bedouins, beer makers, Buddhists, cheesemakers, chefs like Steve Couch, experimental postmodern choreographers like Deborah Hay, curators, elephant mahouts, fashion designers, filmmakers like Richard Linklater, folk artists, foragers, furniture makers, game designers, geographers-at-large like Eames Demetrios, holographers, librarians, linguists, mariachis, mayors, monks, musicians, naturalists, neurosurgeons, novelists, opera director/polymaths like Doug Fitch, restauranteurs, scientists, shaman, Sherpas, storytellers, ship captains, teachers, textile makers, thespians, Tibetan Lamas, truck decorators, urban planners, zine publishers and more…

 On every trip you’ll go to unique places and get behind-the-scenes at places such as the Alhambra, artist studios, astronomical observatories, bakeries, botanical gardens, cathedrals, cemeteries, circuses, coffee plantations, dancehalls, distilleries, farms, flea markets, film studios, the Fly Ranch, galleries, the Hagia Sophia, high-tech manufacturers, Hindu festivals, mosques, Kcymaerxthaere, the Noah Purifoy Outdoor Museum, onsen, private art collections, quarries, the Reichstag, ryokan, Sunnylands, the Taj Mahal, Turkish baths, vineyards, Watts Towers, zoos, and more…